Carl Jonas

-Carl Jonas (22 May 1913 – 1 October 1976) was an American author who is known for his 1952 novel Jefferson Selleck which was a finalist for the National Book Award.
+Carl S. Jonas (22 May 1913 – 1 October 1976) was an American author, journalist, and educator best known for his 1952 novel Jefferson Selleck which was a finalist for the National Book Award.
+His work often explored Midwestern life, personal identity, and the search for meaning.

-Biography
+Early life and education

-Jonas was born in Omaha, Nebraska in 1913 and attended secondary school at the Phillips Exeter Academy in New Hampshire and The Governor's Academy in Massachusetts before graduating from Williams College.
-He taught English at the Municipal University of Omaha (which later became the University of Nebraska Omaha).
-He worked as a writer for The Omaha World Herald newspaper and a writer for radio broadcasts before becoming a novelist.
+Jonas was born in Omaha, Nebraska in 1913, the son of surgeon Dr. August F. Jonas, who had settled in Omaha in 1889.
+He attended secondary school at the Phillips Exeter Academy in New Hampshire and The Governor's Academy in Massachusetts before graduating from Williams College where he was active in the drama club.